vladutcretu/SweetCinema/NOTES.md

 ## Development Notes

-### 🔜 Sprint #10 (started on 9 June 2025; ended on <i>TBA</i>): "Backend & Frontend: Refactor & design"
-- **About current status and next steps:**
-    - After completing the MVP (Minimum Viable Product), the next step is to systematically enhance each of the existing pages (7).
-This includes implementing a more user-friendly interface using Chakra UI library, completing the existing models with relevant fields, and improving overall code quality by refactoring the codebase, evaluating API endpoints, optimizing database queries, and increasing test coverage.

-- **About future development methodology:**
-    - During this phase, which aligns with the beta version of the app, a new branch called `beta` will be created.
-The Pull Request (PR) workflow will be used to simulate working on an existing codebase that requires rework.
-This means starting a separate branch for each existing page and avoiding interaction with the `main` branch until the end of the sprint.
-    - Since this is not a feature development phase, the work will be more iterative and less task-oriented.
-All specific changes and improvements will be documented in the Release Notes for version v0.8.0-beta.
----
-### ✅ Sprint #9 (started on 6 June 2025; ended on 6 June 2025): "Backend & Frontend: Staff - Cashier group & showtime reporting"
+### ✅ Sprint #9 (started on 6 July 2025; ended on 6 July 2025): "Backend & Frontend: Staff - Cashier group & showtime reporting"
 - Create `UserProfile` model (extends`User` model) with field `city` (ForeignKey) to it
 - Create group `Cashier`, update `PATCH /api/users/user/update/{id}/` and the workflow around it to make possible to can set the group & a `city` for user
 - Update `AuthContext` & `GET /api/users/user/` to save the `city` in `user` object